op7ic/amphunt/README.md

 ## hash2processarg2csv.csv

-This is a reimplementation of [hash2processarg.py](hash2processarg.py) file with changed output format writing CSV which can be easily redirected to CSV file.
+This is a reimplementation of [hash2processarg.py](hash2processarg.py) file with changed output format writing CSV which can be easily redirected to output file.

 How to invoke:
 ```